cloud-up

 representative-visit

-Each client are visited at the security address for signature of the remaining loan paperwork, including a CH1, land registry charging order.
+Each client is visited at the security address for the signature of the remaining loan paperwork, including a CH1 land registry charging order.
 We will also collect any additional pre-requested documentation.

 underwriting

-The signed documentation is immediately sent to our underwriters.
-Our model is based on very quick completions as each deal is funded using all of our own money.
-On rare occasions we may request additional information.
+The signed documentation was immediately sent to our underwriters.
+Our model is based on very quick completions, as each deal is funded using all of our own money.
+On rare occasions, we may request additional information.

 access-funds

 Average completion from initial acceptance to pay-out is usually just a few days.
 We rarely require valuations or additional legal representation.
-The land registry charge is removed once the bridging loan is repaid.
+The land registry charge will be removed once the bridging loan is repaid.

 people